NatoBoram/LOSGoI/README.md

 Here's how to get the best results.

-1. Setup the master node, preferably the one which will also host the associated website.
+1. Setup the master node which will also host the associated website.
 You'll need to install **IPFS**, **IPFS Cluster**, **MariaDB**, and the necessary for the public-facing website.
 You can find a functioning website template at [gitlab.com/NatoBoram/lineageos-on-ipfs.com](https://gitlab.com/NatoBoram/lineageos-on-ipfs.com).
-2. Run LOSGoI on the master node
-3. **Wait for LOSGoI to complete its first pinning round.** This can take a day or two, as it needs to hash approximatively 700 LineageOS builds.
-4. Only then you can bootstrap other IPFS Cluster nodes.
+2. Bootstrap other IPFS Cluster nodes.
 It's not necessary if you have enough disk space on the original node, but it can help serve larger builds and to pin them faster.
+3. Run LOSGoI on the master node.